R06942098/Trend-Enron-Identity-Classification/README.md

    - Large dictionary: the words segmented from this packages are sometimes not formal words...
 - Concatenate TF-IDF values the the embedding vector and Stylometric vecot (put emphasize some high frequence words used for certain authors)
 - Concatenate stylometric vectors to the latent vector .
 Moreover, we can search more stylometric...
-- Survey state-of-the-art paper of the document classification prbolem or some lauguage data analysis technique.
+- Survey state-of-the-art paper of the document classification prbolem and some lauguage data analysis technique.
-- I may survey some retrieval-based models.
+- If failing again, I may try some retrieval-based models.

 ## **Reference**
 [Github](https://github.com/tqtg/hierarchical-attention-networks)